alknopfler/alknopfler.github.io/content/post/gh-actions-create-steps-dinamically/index.md

       - run: git pull origin ${GITHUB_REF##*/}

       - name: Description
-        run: echo "This is an example to generate steps dinamically based on a yaml file.
-For each line we will create a step in the pipeline dinamically "
+        run: echo "This is an example to generate steps dynamically based on a yaml file.
+For each line we will create a step in the pipeline dynamically "
 ```

 As you can see I'm adding the first step just to show the example description.
-It's not necesary, but it's useful to know what we're gonna do in the example.
+It's not necessary, but it's useful to know what we're gonna do in the example.

 The next thing is create a new job to extract the information from the yaml file and create the output to fill in the matrix with the data extracted.